The Roosevelt Institute is looking for qualified candidates to fill the positions listed below.

 - Ensure proper donor/contact activity tracking in database, including updating and entering new contact records

 - Process event acknowledgement letters and follow up on pledge payments for annual fundraisers

 Qualifications and Skills

-- Bachelor’s degree and 2-4 years of experience in digital strategy or related field.
+- 1-2 years experience in event planning/fundraising or related field

 The above statements are intended to describe the general nature and level of work being performed by the person holding this position.
 It is not an exhaustive list of all duties and responsibilities.
 The Roosevelt Institute reserves the right to amend and change responsibilities to meet organizational needs as necessary.
 This is a full-time, salaried position.

 The Roosevelt Institute is an Equal Opportunity Employer; people of color, people with disabilities, women, and LGBTQ candidates are strongly encouraged to apply.
 There is a handicapped-accessible, all gender/gender neutral bathroom on site.
 We offer competitive salaries, a rewarding, friendly, supportive, and collaborative work environment, excellent health insurance coverage, paid time off, and employer pension contributions when eligibility criteria are met.

 Please submit a cover letter and resume via email to jobs[at]rooseveltinstitute[dot]org with “Development Associate, Special Events & Operations” in the title.
 No phone calls, please.